-5.7 New development can impact on the existing transport network.
-In order to identify any potential capacity issues on the strategic network (i.e. A8 & A78), the Council consulted Transport Scotland on the development opportunities identified in the Plan.
+5.7 Development proposals should not have an adverse impact on the efficient operation of the transport and active travel network.
+In order to identify any potential capacity issues on the strategic road network (i.e. A8 & A78), the Council consulted Transport Scotland on the development opportunities identified in the Plan.
 The Council subsequently completed a high level impact appraisal of several large scale development proposals along the A78 in consultation with Transport Scotland, which concluded there will not be a significant cumulative impact on the trunk road network as a result of the Plan's proposals.
-Mitigation measures may still be required as a result of individual developments coming forward and these can be determined through the Transport Assessment process.
+Mitigation measures may still be required, including for the rail network, as a result of individual developments coming forward and these can be determined through the Transport Assessment process.

-5.8 To ensure that the transport network continues to operate efficiently, the Council has standards in place for road development and parking, which new development is expected to comply with.
+5.8 To ensure that the road network continues to operate efficiently, the Council has standards in place for road development and parking, which new development is expected to comply with.
 This may require additional improvements to the transport network outwith the actual development site.
 Where this is the case, developers will be required to meet these costs.